-Issues Potentially Significant Impact Less Than Significant With Mitiga- tion Incorporated Less Than Significant Impact No Impact Hydrology and Water Quality Would the project Would the project:a) Violate any water quality standards or waste discharge requirements? х b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? Х c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? Х d) Substantially alter the existing drainage pattern Х of the site or area, including through the alteration of the course of a stream or river, or substantially in- crease the rate or amount of surface runoff in a man- ner which would result in flooding on- or off-site? e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? Х f) Otherwise substantially degrade water quality? Х g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? Х h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? Х i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? Х j) Inundation by seiche, tsunami, or mudflow? Х a-f) The development of the project will not violate any water quality standards or waste discharge requirements.
+- a) Violate any water quality standards or waste discharge requirements? - b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? - c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? - d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?

+e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+X f) Otherwise substantially degrade water quality?

+g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?

+h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?

+i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?

+j) Inundation by seiche, tsunami, or mudflow?

+a-f) The development of the project will not violate any water quality standards or waste discharge requirements.
 For the duration of the construction of the development, until the last structure is completed, the Construction General Permit requires best management practices and inspections during good and inclement weather to ensure the construction practices are adhered to.
 If these are not implemented, the developer may suffer significant fines and in having the project halted.
 These requirements have been in place for a long time such that no contractor cannot claim to have no knowledge of such.
 Prior to construction, developments are required to obtain a WDID number and ensure that measures are complied with.
 Therefore, no additional mitigation is required above the existing laws and regulations in place.